 As the New Year opened much snow still remained on the ground from the December 30/31st storm.
 More heavy snow fell on the north west & Midlands on January 2nd with the Channel Islands getting a heavy fall on 4th.

 For the SR much of January was a miserable time.
+Strong winds during the first week of January created deep snow drifts in parts of Kent, the first services over particular routes required the passage of a snowplough.
+Trackwork that was not freed from snow could produce derailments, such as 4-CEP 7172 becoming derailed at Minster South Junction on the morning of January 4th, it would take a day to rerail the coaches and repair the track.
 January 2nd found the Central Division reduced to a shambles, snow and ice coupled to equipment failures and crewing issues demolished the timetable.
 The next day a severe frost and a guards strike at Selhurst involving ice on electric multiple unit footboards incapacitated local services.
 On the Western Region a morning Twyford - Paddington service with 50027 suffered frozen brake gear at West Drayton & Acton, 31117 eventually came to the rescue.
 In Scotland there was snow on the ground at sea level elevations, beginning at least January 10th.

+On the Eastern Region, Liverpool Street Division the heavy snow falls affected punctuality, not helped by overhead line trouble at Stanway on 14th, a broken gas main at Wickford and a landslip at Mistley on 15th.
 Both the Colchester snowploughs were in use on January 14th & 15th.
-A railtour operating between Liverpool & Doncaster on January 17th noted freezing conditions, snow and fog in the Liverpool, by Manchester conditions had greatly improved.
+A railtour operating between Liverpool & Doncaster on January 17th noted freezing conditions, snow and fog in the Liverpool area but by Manchester conditions had greatly improved.
 The Woodhead route quickly brought the return of ever deepening snow, with the nearby reservoirs partially frozen over.
 East of Woodhead tunnel the snow was much deeper, snowploughs were in use with much manual labour being used to free up pointwork.
 Dropping down into the Sheffield area the quantity of snow decreased.

 More snow fell on February 12th from a storm moving south to north, six inches fell on the southern Pennines in blizzard like conditions.
+Services were interupted between Coventry & Birmingham New Street.
 Blizzards re-appeared on 14th, particularly in the east, whilst more snow arrived on 15th with much drifting particularly in Lincolnshire.

 (see below) From the camera of Ian Walmsley comes the above three views of two class 37's with snowploughs working on February 12/13th 1979 on the Dowlais branch.